Tiny-Home Financing: Loan Options And What To Consider

-At this time, Rocket MortgageⓇ doesn’t finance tiny homes without a permanent foundation.
+At this time, Rocket Mortgage® doesn’t finance tiny homes without a permanent foundation.

-Taking your tiny home dreams and making them a reality will likely require more footwork than traditional home buying.
-Tiny home financing includes some unique considerations: zoning regulations, whether or not to certify it as an RV, how many square feet you can stand to live with, and if it should be mobile or on a foundation.
+Taking your tiny-home dreams and making them a reality will likely require more footwork than traditional home buying.
+Tiny-home financing includes some unique considerations: zoning regulations, whether to certify the tiny home as an RV, how many square feet you can live with, and whether the home should be mobile or on a foundation.

-Throw in the possibility of having to move this dwelling in the future, and you may find yourself bogged down in the weeds, rather than enjoying the process of thrifting and building your tiny home dream interior.
-We’ll go through the hurdles and considerations so you can get to the fun.
+Throw in the possibility of having to move this dwelling in the future, and you may find yourself bogged down in the weeds rather than enjoying the process of thrifting and building your tiny home’s dream interior.
+Let’s walk through the hurdles and considerations of tiny-home financing so you can get to the fun.

-The chances of finding a traditional mortgage lender to finance a tiny house are lower than normal.
+The chances of finding a traditional mortgage lender to finance a tiny house are lower than with a more common home loan program.
 Most lenders have minimum loan amounts that still exceed the average cost of a tiny house.
 The popular FHA loan has a minimum 400-square-foot requirement in order to qualify for the loan.
 What that means is that the highly regulated mortgage options are quite limited, and so is your access to low interest rates.

-In order for Rocket MortgageⓇ to finance your tiny home, it has to be built on a permanent foundation.
-Secondly, an appraiser has to be able to find comparable properties in the area.
+For Rocket Mortgage® to finance your tiny home, it must be built on a permanent foundation.
+Secondly, an appraiser has to find comparable properties in the area.
 Finding comparable properties may pose a big hurdle if you go with any mortgage lender.

-More typical tiny home financing options include RV loans, personal loans, home equity line of credit (HELOC), online lenders and plain old thriftiness.
+More typical tiny-home financing options include an RV loan, personal loan, home equity line of credit (HELOC), online lender and plain old thriftiness.
 You can try to persuade your local credit union to furnish you with an RV loan, but there may be a hitch to that (pun intended).

-Building Vs. Buying: Considering Your Options And Its Effects On Tiny House Loans
+Building Vs. Buying: Considering Your Options And Its Effects On Tiny-Home Loans

-Much of the appeal of the tiny house movement is the DIY approach to how you live your life, when you retire and what you consume.
+Much of the tiny-house movement’s appeal is the DIY approach to how you live your life, when you retire and what you consume.
 The best-case financing scenario for a tiny home is to pay entirely with cash.
 Instead of saving $10,000 – $20,000 for a down payment on a 30-year fixed mortgage, you can use those funds to pay for materials to build out your own tiny home.
-It’s the ultimate sweat equity building fairy tale, but is doable, especially if you have construction skills.
+It’s the ultimate sweat equity building fairy tale, but it’s doable, especially if you have construction skills.

-Another great scenario is to be able to find a home that’s already been constructed in an area where there are recent sales of other tiny homes built on permanent foundations.
-If that’s the case, you may be able to go through a traditional mortgage lender for financing.
+Another great scenario is finding a home already constructed in an area with recent sales of other tiny homes built on permanent foundations.
+If that’s the case, you may be able to use a traditional mortgage lender for financing.

-If that’s not feasible, another option is through credit cards.
-Even with introductory rates, at some point you’re most likely going to be paying high interest rates, somewhere around 15.99 – 25.99%.
-Some enter the tiny home life entirely on good credit and view their monthly credit card payments as tantamount to a mortgage payment.
+If that’s not feasible, another option is a credit card.
+Even with introductory rates, at some point you’re most likely going to be paying high interest rates, somewhere around 15.99% – 25.99%.
+Some people enter the tiny-home life entirely on good credit and view their monthly credit card payments as tantamount to a mortgage payment.

-Before you go this route, it may be best to look into personal loans because the interest rate will be better.
-Our friends at Rocket Loans® may be able to help you with a loan to finance your tiny home dream.1
+Before you go this route, it may be best to look into personal loans, because the interest rate will be better.
+Our friends at Rocket LoansSM may be able to help you with a loan to finance your tiny-home dream.

-Hiring a contractor isn’t just for the less construction-savvy among us.
-Contractors are experts in local laws and coding requirements to ensure your new home is above-board.
-The tiny home movement may take up most of your social media feed, but is far less federally regulated than typical single-family homes.
+Hiring a contractor isn’t just for the less construction-savvy.
+Contractors are experts in local laws and coding requirements to ensure any new home is above-board.
+The tiny-home movement may take up most of your social media feed, but it’s far less federally regulated than typical single-family homes.
 That means ordinances can vary greatly by city, county and state.

-The tiny home construction community has flourished in recent years, and these specialized contractors are now located in nearly every state.
-There’s an abundance of books, resources and even festivals to attend to determine the ideal look, size, and contractor for your tiny home.
+The tiny-home construction community has flourished in recent years, and these specialized contractors are now located in nearly every state.
+There’s an abundance of books, resources and even festivals to attend that can help you determine the ideal look, size and contractor for your tiny home.

-Tiny homes can even see enhanced financing benefits when built with a builder or contractor.
-Lower starting rates for loans and longer loan terms are just some of the upsides that partnering with a builder on a tiny home loan can offer (over using a traditional personal loan).
+Tiny homes can even come with enhanced financing benefits when built with a builder or contractor.
+Lower starting rates for loans and longer loan terms are just some of the potential upsides of partnering with a tiny-home builder versus using a traditional personal loan.

 Buying: Using The RV Loan Option